Protection of Children from Environmental Health Risks

 Length and Time Phasing of Assistance

 Grants and cooperative agreements are usually funded on a 12- or 24-month basis.
 However, the Office of Children's Health Protection can negotiate the project period with each applicant based on project requirements.
 EPA has limitations on project periods, and grants and cooperative agreements may be fully funded or incrementally funded.
 These determinations are made by EPA.
-Assistance will be awarded in a lump sum and will be released on a reimbursement basis.
+Assistance will be awarded in a lump sum and will be released on an as-needed basis.

 Who do I contact about this opportunity?